better-api/better-api/docs/syntax.md

   // ...
 }
 ```

+Endpoint being authenticated means that 401 response for it is already defined.
+Defining
+a 401 response for such an endpoint results in an error.

+---

 You can also specify multiple auth types per endpoint.
 They are joined by `or` (at least one
 of them has to match)